Hand holding a small glass bottle of essential oil, against a background of various colorful flowers.

 Cosmetic products contain various ingredients, including “active” ingredients that provide benefits to the skin, those that form the basis of the formulation, stabilising agents, and those that add colour and scent, making the product more appealing to consumers.

 In this article, we will discuss fragrances, essential oils, and certain plant extracts that may contain skin-sensitising substances.
-It is essential to adhere to usage limits to prevent consumer complaints and ensure the product’s safety under normal or foreseeable conditions, as specified by the EU Cosmetics Regulation 1223/2009.
+It is essential to adhere to usage limits of IFRA standards in cosmetics to prevent consumer complaints and ensure the product’s safety under normal or foreseeable conditions, as specified by the EU Cosmetics Regulation 1223/2009.

 Fragrances and essential oils in Cosmetics